Ailuro-Luna/ABM_Polarization-Triangle/README.md

 python -m polarization_triangle.experiments.zealot_morality_analysis
 ```

+**Runtime Information:**
+- Each execution runs 100 simulation runs per data point (~5 hours)
+- Results from multiple executions can be accumulated for robust analysis
+- Thesis results are based on 1,600 accumulated runs

 This experiment examines:
 - Impact of zealot agents number on opinion propagation
 - Impact of zealot advocacy on opinion propagation